elmtree-askmo/cloudcannon-app/content/learn/environmental-science/what-are-the-recent-research-developments-in-the-hubbard-brook-ecosystem-studies.md

 url: /learn/environmental-science/questions/what-are-the-recent-research-developments-in-the-hubbard-brook-ecosystem-studies
 score: -1.0
 related_article1:
-    id: 169985
+    id: 169982
-    title: How does climate change affect biodiversity in forest ecosystems?
+    title: >-
+        How do carbon and nitrogen cycles contribute to ecosystem productivity?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-does-climate-change-affect-biodiversity-in-forest-ecosystems
+    url: /learn/environmental-science/questions/how-do-carbon-and-nitrogen-cycles-contribute-to-ecosystem-productivity
 related_article2:
-    id: 169984
+    id: 169981
-    title: What are the key components of experimental design in ecological research?
+    title: >-
+        What is cultural eutrophication, and what are its primary causes?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/what-are-the-key-components-of-experimental-design-in-ecological-research
+    url: /learn/environmental-science/questions/what-is-cultural-eutrophication-and-what-are-its-primary-causes
 related_article3:
-    id: 169982
+    id: 169986
-    title: How do carbon and nitrogen cycles contribute to ecosystem productivity?
+    title: >-
+        What techniques are used for hydrological measurements in environmental science?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-do-carbon-and-nitrogen-cycles-contribute-to-ecosystem-productivity
+    url: /learn/environmental-science/questions/what-techniques-are-used-for-hydrological-measurements-in-environmental-science
 related_article4:
     id: 169981
+    title: >-
-    title: What is cultural eutrophication, and what are its primary causes?
+        What is cultural eutrophication, and what are its primary causes?
     subject: Environmental Science
     url: /learn/environmental-science/questions/what-is-cultural-eutrophication-and-what-are-its-primary-causes
 related_article5:
-    id: 169974
+    id: 169975
-    title: How does the Hubbard Brook Ecosystem contribute to long-term ecological research?
+    title: >-
+        What are the effects of global climate change on the seasonal variations of water temperature in freshwater lakes?
     subject: Environmental Science
-    url: /learn/environmental-science/questions/how-does-the-hubbard-brook-ecosystem-contribute-to-longterm-ecological-research
+    url: /learn/environmental-science/questions/what-are-the-effects-of-global-climate-change-on-the-seasonal-variations-of-water-temperature-in-freshwater-lakes
 ---

 &nbsp;